 Sustainability is now a corporate imperative across sectors.
 Magdalena Gerger, Volkswagen Group Sustainability Council Advisory Board to the Management Board, says: "Volkswagen's transformation toward sustainability was initially driven by survival.
-If Volkswagen fundamental change, the company would most likely become irrelevant and disappear, over time.
-Sustainability was expected by Volkswagen's customers, investors, and from society."
+If Volkswagen Group did not undertake this fundamental change, the company would most likely become irrelevant and disappear, over time.
+Sustainability was expected by Volkswagen's customers, investors. and from society."